Charting the main sequence of star-forming galaxies out to redshifts z<5.7: Stacking

-Since current far-IR/submm surveys struggle to reach the (sub-)mJy depths, necessary for the detection of the dust emission in typical star-forming galaxies, we resort here to the well-known method of stacking (e.g. \citealt{Whitaker_2014, Schreiber_2015, Tomczak_2016, Koprowski_2018}).
-In order to determine the far-IR fluxes at a given band, we cut a square stamp around the position of each source, with the size of approximately 3 $\times$ the full width at half maximum (FWHM) of the corresponding beam.
-The average far-IR fluxes at each pixel are then evaluated following the inverse-variance weighting:
+Since current FIR/submillimeter surveys struggle to reach the (sub-)millijansky depths necessary for the detection of the dust emission in typical SFGs, we have resorted here to the well-known method of stacking (e.g., \citealt{Whitaker_2014, Schreiber_2015, Tomczak_2016, Koprowski_2018}).
+In order to determine the FIR fluxes at a given band, we cut a square stamp around the position of each source, with the size of approximately 3 $\times$ the full width at half maximum (FWHM) of the corresponding beam.
+The average FIR fluxes at each pixel were then evaluated following the inverse-variance weighting:

 where $S_{\nu,i}$ is the flux density of the $i$th source and $\sigma_i$ is the 1$\sigma$ instrumental noise, extracted at each pixel in a given source's stamp.
-The error on the mean stacked fluxes for each pixel is calculated according to:
+The error on the mean stacked fluxes for each pixel was calculated according to